psycry/flutter_consent_flow/README.md

 To use a custom consent dialog, implement your own dialog and integrate it with the package's methods.

 **Note**: Regardless of using the built-in or custom consent dialog, ensure that you follow the relevant regulatory framework's guidelines and provide users with clear and accurate information regarding data usage and consent options.
+This package will not save user consent, You can use `SharedPreferences` or `FlutterSecureStorage` to store user consent within app.

-## Important Notices
+## Important Notices ‼️
 - This package does not constitute legal advice or a legal entity.
 Users are responsible for managing their own data and ensuring compliance with relevant regulations.
 - Flutter Consent Flow identifies geographical areas and relevant legal frameworks based on provided APIs.
 It does not guarantee accuracy or legal compliance.

-## Contribution and Issues
+## Contribution and Issues 🤝
 Please feel free to contribute to this project by submitting pull requests or reporting issues.
 Your feedback is valuable in improving the library for all users.

-## License
+## License 🪪
 This library is open-source and released under the [MIT License](https://opensource.org/license/mit/).